centrebalearbiodiversitat/biodumpy/docs/source/modules/OBIS.rst

 Extract main information from downloaded file
 ---------------------------------------------

 Users can easily filter the data by loading the JSON file downloaded and selecting the required fields.
 In this example, we retrieve the taxonomy, OBIS taxonID, taxonomic status, and taxonomic rank of a taxon.

-In this example, we retrieve information for a single taxon because we set the ``bulk`` parameter to *False* previously code block.
+We retrieve information for a single taxon because we set the ``bulk`` parameter to *False* previously code block.
 However, the following script is also applicable for processing bulk files.
 In the latter case, we obtain an object that contains all the taxa.

 .. code-block:: python